K-Schubert/RAG-ML-chatbot/README.md

 - **NeMo Guardrails RAG Agent**: An AI Agent is programmed with guardrails to define desirable behaviour when greeting the user, acceptable chat topics as well as canonical forms and utterances to speed up generation and provide relevant context from the Datastore/Knowledge Base.

 ## Related Works
 I present below the latest work on Retrieval Augmented Generation and promising techniques which will be implemented in this repo.
+The following papers follow the idea that powerful retrievers allow the use of smaller LLMs for generation, reducing training cost and latency while maintaining performance compared to large LLMs.

 #### Fine-tuning/Eval on open-domain QA
 These techniques mainly insert retrieved context into the LLM prompt.